 It might be an older format for backing up data and documents, but backup tape rotation is a time-tested and still common storage strategy.
-From storing huge amounts of data in compact format to protection from cyber threats, the benefits of magnetic backup tape storage range widely.
+From storing huge amounts of data to protection from cyber threats, the benefits of magnetic backup tape storage range widely:

 Backup tape rotation is one of the easiest ways to store large amounts of data in a small space.
 Not only are tapes long lasting and unable to crash—they can also hold several terabytes of data.

 When stored securely, backup tapes are easier to protect and keep secure than digital files.
-Unlike a DMS, the tapes can’t be hacked ensuring your data can’t put you at risk of a breach.
+Unlike with a DMS the tapes can’t be hacked, ensuring your data can’t put you at risk of a breach.

-What Is Vaulting and How Does It Work?
+What Is Tape Vaulting and How Does It Work?